 There’s a wide range of downloadable activity packs, assembly plans and online assets available for teachers this year.
 Find all the educator resources here.

 Don’t miss the World Book Day Live Lesson on BBC Teach either.
-Aimed at KS2, it will be shown live on CBBC and the BBC Teach website on World Book Day at 11am.
+Aimed at KS2, it will be shown live on CBBC and the BBC Teach website on World Book Day.

 Paddington whole-school resource pack

 This free KS1/2 Paddington teaching pack is bursting with ideas for teaching English while celebrating Michael Bond’s wonderful Paddington Bear books.

 There are four lessons plans, each of which is accompanied by a selection of activity sheets.
 These can be used individually, or combined as part of a whole-school project.

 There are ideas, too, on how your school can join together and use the Paddington Bear books as the inspiration for celebrating literacy and reading for pleasure.